top of page

 Environmental Volunteer Group in Blackwood, South Australia

-Volunteers meet every third Sunday of the month (except January) at 9:30am to look after this precious natural resource and enjoy its beauty.
+Volunteers meet on the third Sunday of the month (except January) from 9:30am to 11:30am to look after this precious natural resource and enjoy its beauty.
 Not only do we enjoy bushcare activities, we also enjoy spending time with like-minded people and doing something to help our natural environment and community.

 Key objectives of the group include: